 As Brian Scudamore, Founder and CEO of 02E Brands said, “Most team-building falls flat because it’s a one-time activity – done and then forgotten.”
 It’s essential to find ways to keep the excitement going.
 The challenge is creating opportunities for people to connect and interact in meaningful ways, outside of regular meetings or presentations.”

-While it is a challenge to keep that momentum going, that is what can take a team-building activity from a ho-hum afternoon at the office to a culture changing event your team will always remember.
+While it is a challenge to keep that momentum going, that is what can take a team-building activity from a ho-hum afternoon at the office to a culture-changing event your team will always remember.

 Virtual Team Building for Remote or Hybrid Teams

 With the number of teams that are dispersed across the globe, working remotely either part or full time is only growing.
-This can have a lot of benefits, but it also creates a lot of challenges, especially in regards to teamwork and company culture.
+This can have a lot of benefits, but it also creates a lot of challenges, especially in regard to teamwork and company culture.

 If your team is doing remote work, we recommend you read about virtual team building.
 On the virtual team building page, you will hear from industry experts who can educate you on the challenges of virtual teams, how to facilitate virtual events, and the best types of activities for quick virtual team building.